fawadmalik/notes_and_ideas/article-1/Final draft.md

 }
 ```
 ### Getting the Security Token.
 Under Setup find "Reset My Security Token" and click the button [Reset Security Token].
 New toke will be emailed to you in the email under Personal Information section

+### **Benefits**
+- **User-Friendly**: Simplifies the process of updating credentials.
+- **Reusable**: Configuration file can be reused across projects.
+- **Error-Proof**: Validates input and provides clear feedback for missing fields.

+With this enhancement, `dataconnect.js` becomes a robust and user-friendly utility for authenticating with Salesforce!

 ### **Authentication Script: `dataconnect.js`**
 ```javascript